bushblade/react-animations-test/README.md

 Pose for me has the best documentation of the three and has the most features.
 There is a pretty good (though a little quiet) community for the project on [Spectrum](https://spectrum.chat/popmotion).
 I issued a bug report early on in usage and found the developers very quick to respond and fix the issue.

 Spring gets a little complex beyond simple useage and I found it can be pretty buggy, also unless I am missing it, there is no [FLIP](https://css-tricks.com/animating-layouts-with-the-flip-technique/) technique used.
-So its not great for list reordering/shuffling etc.
+So its not great for list reordering/shuffling etc. Admitidley my example is not the best use case for react-spring.

 If you just need the FLIP powered reordering then react-flip-toolkit is great and simple to use, but needs addtional tooling for more.
 It does pair very well with animeJS though.